waikato-datamining/tensorflow/image_classification/README.md

 ### Train

-* For training, use module `wai.tfimageclass.train.retrain` or console script `tfic-retrain`
+* For training, use module `wai.tfimageclass.train.retrain` or console script `tfic-retrain` (validation set is used during training and test set for generating a final evaluation):

   ```
   usage: tfic-retrain [-h] [--image_dir IMAGE_DIR]